 The first man-made object to reach escape velocity; it was supposed to hit the Moon but a failure of the launch vehicle's control system caused it to miss by about 6,000 kilometers.
 En route the probe released a cloud of sodium gas (as did Luna 2), the glowing orange trail of which allowed astronomers to track the progress of the spacecraft visually.
 Luna 1, also known as Mechta (Dream), measured the strength of the solar wind and showed that the Moon had no magnetic field.
 The spacecraft contained radio equipment, a tracking transmitter, and telemetry system, five different sets of scientific devices for studying interplanetary space, including a magnetometer, Geiger counter, scintillation counter, and micrometeorite detector, and other equipment.

 The first probe to hit the Moon.
 Luna 2 was similar in design to Luna 1, a spherical spacecraft with protruding antennae and instrument parts.
 The instrumentation was also similar, including scintillation- and Geiger- counters, a magnetometer, and micrometeorite detectors.
 On impact, east of the Sea of Serenity, it scattered a number of Soviet emblems and ribbons across the surface.
 About 30 min later, the final stage of Luna 2's booster rocket made its own fresh crater.

-The first probe to return images of the lunar farside.
-Luna 3 was launched on a figure-eight trajectory bringing it within 6,200 kilometers of the Moon and around the farside, which was sunlit at the time.
+Luna 3 was the first probe to return images of the far side of the Moon.
+It was launched on a figure-eight trajectory bringing it within 6,200 kilometers of the Moon and around the farside, which was sunlit at the time.
 The 17 indistinct pictures received from the spacecraft showed the farside to be mountainous with two dark regions which were subsequently named Mare Moscovrae (Sea of Moscow) and Mare Desiderii (Sea of Dreams).
 (Mare Desiderii was later found to be composed of a smaller mare, Mare Ingenii [Sea of Ingenuity] and other dark craters.)

 The first Lunas to be placed in low Earth parking orbit prior to lunar trajectory insertion.
 All were attempted soft-landings and all failed because of faulty rocket firings in Earth orbit, in midcourse, or during descent to the lunar surface.